prpole/dissertation/throughput/main.md

 limits of our environmental concepts and imagining the possibilities of human development without the constraints of Earth's particular biosphere.
-I want to isolate one product of this experimentation in particular for discussion here, namely, the role of technology in what we might call the "ecotopian imaginary" of the novel.
+I want to isolate one product of this experimentation in particular for discussion here, namely, the role of technology in what we might call the novel's "ecotopian imaginary," or the utopian social ecology its narrative creates.

-I'll ask how and to what extent Robinson's ecotopian imaginary relies on his particular form of industrial robotic technology, defining an ecotopian imaginary as a form of narrative utopianism that speculatively generates alternative social ecologies.
-I ask this question not for its own sake, nor to participate in terraformation fantasies (much as I'd like to), but to consider the place of technology in utopian environmentalism and environmentalist discourse more generally.

-It's a topic of particular importance as the state of the planet continues to degrade, risking going beyond the point at which preventing further destruction, though necessary, is likely to be sufficient in dodging catastrophe.
-Much discussion of technology in environmentalist discourse, however, has been rightly suspicious of any technological "fix" to problems that many see as the fault of technological development in the first place.
-Such perspectives are often seen as (and often are) "Promethean," or in other words, based in the Baconian premise that "nature" is something to be mastered and bent to the human will.
+I raise this topic not for its own sake, nor to participate in terraformation fantasies (much as I'd like to), but to consider the place of technology in utopian environmentalism and environmentalist discourse more generally.
+It has a particular importance as the state of the planet risks degrading beyond the point at which merely preventing further destruction, though necessary, is likely to be sufficient in dodging catastrophe.
+Much discussion of technology in environmentalist discourse, however, has been understandably suspicious of any technological "fix" to problems that many see as the fault of technological development in the first place.
+Perspectives  that emphasize technological development are often seen as (and often are) "Promethean," or in other words, based in the Baconian premise that "nature" is something to be mastered and bent to the human will.
+We are therefore left in a difficult bind.
+We may need an environmentalism capable of integrating industrial-scale technologies, but we can hardly be expected to trust the technophilic thinking that got us here in the first place.

-Robinson depicts a relationship between technological innovation and ecological stewardship that could redefine "green" technology from merely less destructive alternatives to methods and tools by which humans actively promote the development of robust ecosystems.
+The Mars Trilogy contains the beginnings of a reconciliation.
+Robinson depicts a relationship between technological innovation and ecological stewardship that could redefine "green" technology from being merely less destructive alternatives to being methods and tools by which humans actively promote the development of robust ecosystems.
 The perspective his narrative creates gestures beyond the Promethean, defining the usefulness of a particular technology in terms of its benefit to nonhuman natures rather than the other